jyn514/jyn514.github.io/content/distributed-identity.md

 Bobby moves to Germany and learns they have this neat thing called [GDPR].
 And one of his friends tells him, look man, you have a right to be called the name you chose, you know?
 An honest-to-god, enshrined-in-law legal right.
-And now Bobby comes back to you and say "I want you rip my name out of the repository because it's personal data of an individual."
+And now Bobby comes back to you and say "I want you to rip my name out of the repository because it's personal data of an individual."

 Well, you're not *quite* sure that's how GDPR works (maybe you have a "legitimate interest"? are we really sure you were offering a "product or service" to Bobby?).
 But all the same, lawyers are expensive, and you'd rather not go through the hassle, especially since, well, Bobby really does have a good reason here.